 A generous holiday carryover policy could help some employees plan for big projects and exceptional circumstances.
 They might be planning for a baby or considering a house move.
 Or they may decide to finally take that epic trip they’ve been dreaming about their entire life.

-Finally, a holiday carryover policy could help your business avoid difficult periods of holiday rush.
+Finally, a holiday carryover policy could help your business avoid difficult periods of the holiday rush.
 This often happens come December, as all the employees with untaken leave request to take their time off in the same period.
 You may struggle to accommodate so many leave requests in such a short space of time, and productivity could slow during any period where multiple members of staff are absent.

 Is Holiday Carry Over Right for Your Business?